neurodata/SIMPLEX/2016-Q1-report/2016-Q1-report.md

 ## Connectome vs. CCI

 ## Optimal Pipeline
 In order to obtain good quanlity fMRI graph, one key question is which processing pipeline we use.
+By treating each subject as a class, we compute the Discriminability statistics of 12 fMRI data sets using 64 pipelines.
+We find the optimal pipeline, and be able to decide what to do at each processing step (like global signal regression or not).
+In the coming quarter we will summarize our findings, investigate the optimal number of ROIs for atlas, and compare the quanlity of fMRI and DTI.

 ## Cell Detection in XRM